How to Find Your Furnace and Change Your Furnace Filter

 Where Is My Furnace Filter Located?

-You’ll most often find the air filter inside the blower compartment, which is accessible through a metal door or hatch on the lower half of the furnace.
-It can also be in a sliding compartment by the air handler component of your furnace or on a rack installed on the furnace’s side.
-It will be located in a place where it can catch dust, pollen and other airborne particles as they pass through your HVAC system.
+You’ll frequently find the air filter inside the blower compartment, which is accessible through a metal door or hatch on the bottom half of the furnace.
+It may also be in a sliding compartment by the air handler component of your furnace or on a rack kept on the furnace’s side.
+It will be located in a place where it can trap dust, pollen and other airborne particles as they pass through your HVAC system.

 Over time, the furnace filter accumulates more and more particles.
-At a certain point it will reduce airflow and might reduce your home’s indoor air quality as well as your HVAC system’s overall efficiency.
-By periodically cleaning or replacing the filter, you’ll keep everything working more effectively.
+At a certain point it will restrict airflow and might reduce your home’s indoor air quality as well as your HVAC system’s total efficiency.
+By consistently cleaning or replacing the filter, you’ll keep everything working more effectively.

 How Do I Change the Air Filter in My Furnace?

 Thankfully, you don’t need years of HVAC experience to know how to change a furnace filter.
-In fact, it’s one of the easiest tasks you can do to help draw out the best performance from your HVAC system.
-Here are some things to keep in mind before you start:
+In fact, it’s one of the simplest tasks you can do to help encourage the best performance from your HVAC system.
+Here are some things to keep in mind before you begin:

 - Make sure you check the filter’s size so the replacement air filter matches.